tealblu/tealblu.github.io-graph/pages/My Projects___Code___pdp11-sim.md

 		- `operate()` takes a 16-bit instruction as its input, interprets it, and performs the corresponding action.
 		- `get_operand()`, `update_operand()`, and `put_operand()` all modify the operand.
 		- `pstats()` and `pregs()` are defined for development purposes - they print statistics and the values of the registers, respectively.
+		- The full code for each of these functions can be seen in the project's [GitHub Repository](https://github.com/tealblu/pdp11-sim).
 - ### Links
 	- [GitHub Repository](https://github.com/tealblu/pdp11-sim)
 	- [What the heck is a PDP-11?](https://en.wikipedia.org/wiki/PDP-11)